 Ron Dennis - Chairman and CEO, McLaren Group; signed Senna to McLaren for 1988 season

-One of the differentiators between great racing drivers and good ones is that the great realise the importance of the team and implement actions that get them the right drive.
-Ayrton made it apparent he wanted to join and the Honda engine [McLaren would join forces with Honda for 1988] was one of the reasons.
+One of the differentiators between great racing drivers and good ones is the great realise the importance of the team, and implement actions that get them right drive.
+Ayrton made it apparent he wanted to join and the Honda engine [McLaren would join forces with Honda for 1988] was becoming more and more attractive.